stellaboschi/taming-the-magma/README.md

 *Fili Sottili: lettere dal caos.
 Strategia creativa e dialogo con le macchine.*

 ### [🇬🇧 Enter the Lab (English)](https://stellaboschi.github.io/taming-the-magma/en/)
-*A real-time log of a human-AI hybrid dialogue attempting to tame the flow from my own perspective.*
+*A real-time log of a human-AI hybrid dialogue attempting to tame the flow from our shared perspectives.*

 ---